Can Teamsters unionists in the US beat the Trump vote?

 --------------------

-The Teamsters’ backhanded endorsement of Donald Trump for president has caused an uproar in the US trade movement.
+The Teamsters’ backhanded endorsement of Donald Trump for president has caused an uproar in the US trade union movement.
 Teamster General President Sean O’Brien, who just a year and a half ago was being touted as a new militant leader of the union, hosted at Labor Notes conferences, toured the country with Bernie Sanders and Sarah Nelson, and received enthusiastic coverage in the left media, is now considered toxic.

 His open courting of the far right began last autumn, followed by a private meeting with Trump, donations to the Republican National Committee (RNC), his speech at the Republican convention all culminated in the vote by a majority of the union’s General Executive Board (GEB) not to endorse any candidate for president, while releasing dubious polling that the majority of Teamsters supported Trump.
 This was a shock to many observers of the US labour movement, but this side of O’Brien has been hiding in plain sight for a long time.